 Can automatic feeders help a dog with separation anxiety?

-They can contribute to a routine that reduces anxiety, but they won’t solve separation anxiety on their own.
-Dogs with separation anxiety benefit from predictable routines.
-A feeder that dispenses meals at the same times every day, even when you’re not there, is one part of that predictability.
-The Wopet’s voice recorder is a particularly useful feature here, as hearing your voice at mealtimes can provide comfort.
-For serious separation anxiety, combine the feeder with other strategies: puzzle toys, background noise, gradual desensitisation.
-The PDSA publishes practical advice on managing separation anxiety that I’d recommend reading.
+Woppet’s voice recorder is an especially useful feature here, as hearing your voice at mealtimes can be comforting to the dog.
+For serious separation anxiety, combine the feeder with other strategies: puzzle toys, background noise, and gradual desensitization.
+The PDSA publishes practical advice on managing separation anxiety, which I recommend reading.

 What kibble size works best in automatic feeders?